2016 AAA 400 Drive for Autism: Entry list

+Practice

 First practice

 Kevin Harvick was the fastest in the first practice session with a time of 21.799 and a speed of 165.145 mph.
 Four minutes into the session, Danica Patrick's engine expired, dumped oil onto the track, spun and caught fire on the frontstretch.
 Jamie McMurray and Tony Stewart were caught in the oil and slammed the wall.
 All three went to backup cars.
 Patrick said afterwards that "there was oil, a fire and the car spun and was caught by the wall.
 I'm not sure what happened, but this is obviously not something we normally see.
 You don't see a lot of failures like that.
 I'm sure they will figure out what it is.
 It sucks when it takes other people with you."

 Harvick, speaking on his teammate's wreck on a part of the outside wall not reinforced with SAFER barriers, said that they've been put "in the groove at Darlington and it's two-and-a-half cars wide.
 So, there's really no excuse not to have it in my opinion. ...
 We don't wear our helmets and HANS devices for the impacts that we are prepared for.
 We wear those things for the instances where those one-off things can happen like happened today."